hmslima/sambahsahehlper/README.md

 This is a program that I created for helping beginner students of the auxiliary language Sambahsa-Mundialect, it can conjugate verbs and transcribe any word to SPT. *If anything that I've said here is alien to you, maybe you should see my grammar in [this link](https://github.com/hmslima/sambahsacompletegrammar).*

+**ATTENTION:** _*The SPT transcriptor of this program is deprecated, please use [JS Sambahsa Transcriptor](https://github.com/hmslima/JS-Sambahsapronunciator) instead.
+But the conjugagtor of this program still is recomendable*_

 ## For users

 In order to ask the conjugation of a verb you must use the command `cjg` or `conjuge` plus the verb, for example: